Plastic In Hydroponics, Is There Any Transfer?

 - Use safer dishware made from materials like glass or stainless steel.

-- Avoid use of plastic types 3 and 7 on them.
+- Avoid use of plastic types with 3, 6 or 7 on them.
 Plastic type 1 (typically used for water and soda bottles) are single use only.
 Recycle after use.

 - Use tempered glass baby bottles instead of plastic.
 If you use plastic bottles, don't heat them.